VolkanSah/STEP-Viewer-Pro/README.md

 # STEP Viewer Pro

-AI-Contest Tool
+#### AI-Contest Tool (Created as a test because there's no real testing on social networks – only scam content!)

-- Prompt: Create a .stp, .step files viewer for 3D model rendering with screenshot capture and export.
+- **Prompt**: Create a .stp, .step file viewer for 3D model rendering with screenshot capture and export.
 Keep in mind that Windows doesn’t always play nice with all Python libraries!
-Achieve this with as little code as possible.
-Note: I want capture diffrent position of the laded model!
+Achieve this with minimal code.
+Note: I need to capture the model from different angles!
-- Time Spent: ~3 Hours
+- **Time Spent**: ~3 Hours
-- Human Interventions: Code needed repairs 12 times.
+- **Human Interventions**: Code needed fixes 12 times.
-- Winner: ClaudeAI 🏆 Fix Errors but eat code!
+- **Winner**: **ClaudeAI** 🏆 - Fixed errors but embraced the code!
-- Silver: ChatGPT 🥈 80 % of code!
-But think to komplex!
+- **Silver**: **ChatGPT** 🥈 - 80% of the code!
+But overcomplicated things!
-- Bronze: DeepSeek 🥉 gives to komplex ideas and break code!
+- **Bronze**: **DeepSeek** 🥉 - Gave overly complex ideas, which broke the code!

 ---

-**STEP Viewer Pro** is a lightweight 3D model viewer designed to display STEP files (ISO 10303), with a focus on providing high-quality rendering of models for screenshots.
-This project was developed with the goal of enabling easy viewing and capturing of STEP files in customizable angles and resolutions, and it’s offered as a gift to the open-source community.
+**STEP Viewer Pro** is a lightweight 3D model viewer designed to display STEP files (ISO 10303), focused on high-quality rendering of models for easy screenshot capture and export.
+It allows users to view STEP files from customizable angles and resolutions, making it perfect for anyone who needs to capture models for presentations, reviews, or documentation.

-The tool was created through a collaboration between several AI models, where the development process was a competitive learning experience among the leading AI systems.
-In the end, **Claude** came out on top, helping to make the project a reality with its expertise.
-Special thanks also go to **Deepseek** and **ChatGPT**, who both contributed valuable assistance during the development process.
+This project was created through a competitive collaboration between several leading AI systems, testing their capabilities and learning from real-world development scenarios. **ClaudeAI** emerged as the winner, offering valuable fixes and optimizing the code to bring the project to life.
+Special thanks also go to **DeepSeek** and **ChatGPT**, who contributed meaningful insights during the process, though their approaches were sometimes more complex than needed.

 ---